Grants for Single Moms in Hudson County

 If necessary, you may also get medications and perhaps even examinations and surgery.
 Physical tests, laboratory testing, immunization, nutritional counseling, social services, and case management are a few of the facility’s services.

-Assistance for those who would like to register in Medicaid could also be supported.
+Assistance for those who would like to register for Medicaid could also be supported.
 You can find them on their website.

 Hudson County Housing Resource Center